Bentcher: Common varieties

-Sefer HaKidush is a special bencher, which is often hardcover and maybe leather bound and especially decorated.
+Sefer HaKiddush is a special bencher, which is often hardcover and maybe leather bound and especially decorated.
 This bentcher contains all of the kiddush prayers for the eves and mornings of Shabbat and Jewish holidays and is most used by the head of the household (usually the father) or a rabbi.
 It is frequently given as a wedding gift to the groom.